kkoltun/dev_notes/clean_code/solid/solid.md

 ![connections](oo_3.svg)
 A top view of components is the following:
 ![components](oo_4.svg)
-Interactor is protected from changes:
+Interactor is protected from changes because:
 * it contains business rules;
 * it contains the highest-level policies of the application;
 * other components are dealing with peripheral concerns from the application point of view.